apache/jackrabbit/contrib/spi/README.txt

 This project assumes that you have already successfully compiled and installed the Jackrabbit commons module as well as the Jackrabbit Jcr-Server into your maven repository.
-If this is not the case:
+If this is not the case, go back to your jackrabbit directory and build it.

-> cd ../../jackrabbit/modules/commons
+NOTE: Jackrabbit is built using Maven2.

-> maven jar:install
+> cd ../../

-> cd ../../../jcr-server
+> mvn install

-> maven
+-> installs all required jar files.

 > cd ../contrib/spi
 > maven